Temporary Construction Walls: 3 Tough Renovation Challenges… Solved!

 “We were there from 7:00 PM to 1:00 AM.
 In six hours, we completed 250’ of tall wall on two floors,” Morton said.
 “With LiteBarrier, another benefit is transport.
 You can fit so much more in the same space – basically twice as much per cart.”

 As a STARC rental partner, Modern Containment owns about 1,000’ of LiteBarrier.
 Recently, the company began adding RealWall™ to its inventory for customers requiring a heavier duty solution.
 RealWall provides the same lift-and-drop assembly as LiteBarrier while reducing renovation noise up to 50%.
-Like LiteBarrier, RealWall exceeds ICRA Class IV and ASTM E84 requirements while delivering unmatched durability and stability.
+Like LiteBarrier, RealWall exceeds ICRA Class IV/V and ASTM E84 requirements while delivering unmatched durability and stability.

 2. Eskenazi Health